- Oops!Something went wrong.Please try again later.

 Additional Information and Where to Find It

-In connection with the merger, Flushing filed a supplement to the registration statement on Form S-4 with the SEC, and Flushing’s supplement to the registration statement, as amended, was declared effective by the SEC on September 21, 2020.
+In connection with the merger, Flushing filed a registration statement on Form S-4 with the SEC.
+Flushing’s registration statement, as amended, was declared effective by the SEC on January 17, 2020.
 Flushing may file other documents with the SEC regarding the merger.
-A definitive proxy statement/prospectus will be mailed to Empire shareholders on or about September 25, 2020.
-Before making any voting or investment decision, investors and shareholders of Flushing and Empire are urged to carefully read the entire registration statement, proxy statement/prospectus and any other relevant documents filed with the SEC, as well as any amendments or supplements to those documents, because they contain important information about the merger.
-Copies of the registration statement, the proxy statement/prospectus (each as amended and supplemented from time to time) and other relevant documents filed with the SEC may be obtained free of charge from the SEC’s website at www.sec.gov, from Flushing by sending a written request to Susan K. Cullen, Senior Executive Vice President and Chief Financial Officer, Flushing Financial Corporation, at 220 RXR Plaza, Uniondale, New York 11556, telephone (718) 961-5400, or from Empire by sending a written request to Empire Bancorp, 1707 Veterans Highway, Islandia, NY 11749, Attn: William Franz or calling 631-348- 4444.
+A definitive proxy statement/prospectus was first mailed to Empire shareholders on or about January 21, 2020.
+Before making any investment decision, investors and shareholders of Flushing and Empire are urged to carefully read the entire registration statement, proxy statement/prospectus and any other relevant documents filed with the SEC, as well as any amendments or supplements to those documents, because they contain important information about the merger.
+Copies of the registration statement, the proxy statement/prospectus (as amended and supplemented from time to time) and other relevant documents filed with the SEC may be obtained free of charge from the SEC’s website at www.sec.gov, from Flushing by sending a written request to Susan K. Cullen, Senior Executive Vice President and Chief Financial Officer, Flushing Financial Corporation, at 220 RXR Plaza, Uniondale, New York 11556, telephone (718) 961-5400, or from Empire by sending a written request to Empire Bancorp, 1707 Veterans Highway, Islandia, NY 11749, Attn: William Franz or calling 631-348-4444.